 Plastic caps and lids should actually be screwed back on to bottles and cartons before recycling!
 Loose caps fall through the sorting machines due to their small size and ultimately end up in the landfill.
-Later on in the recycling process, caps and containers are separated and recycled individually, so before you throw a bottle into your bin, make sure the cap is screwed back on.
+Later on in the recycling process, caps and containers are separated and recycled individually, so before you throw a bottle into your cart, make sure the cap is screwed back on.

 Do I need to take the staples out of my paper before recycling?